sagorbrur/bnaug/README.md

     ```

 ### Back Translation
-Back translation based augmentation fist translate Bangla sentence to English and then again translate the English to Bangla.
+Back translation based augmentation first translate Bangla sentence to English and then again translate the English to Bangla.

 ```py
 from bnaug.sentence import BackTranslation